-Vivo Y35 price in Pakistan & Specifications
+Vivo Y35 price in Pakistan & specifications

-The Itel A49 smartphone is now available for purchase on the market...
+Features a triple-camera setup on the back with LED flash.
+Priced at...

-Vivo Y35 is easily available on the market with impressive features.
-The phone has a Qualcomm Snapdragon 680 chipset and a 2.4 GHz octa-core processor.
+Vivo Y35 is now available for purchase on the market.
+The phone has great features and specs.

 The gadget is powered by a 5000 mAh battery that supports fast charging at 44 W.